 Akeyless Vault Platform's Secure Remote Access solution enables users to securely connect directly to resources - servers, databases, internal applications, and SaaS - in any of your environments, whether private, public, or on-prem.

-Users can connect securely to resources from the Secure Remote Access Portal.
+Users can connect securely to resources from the Secure Remote Access Portal or using the Akeyless Connect command.
 Akeyless supports a variety of protocols, including SSH, RDP, SQL, Kubectl, and more.

 Depending on the resource type, users can select to access the resource either over the Web or using native CLI.
 In addition, Akeyless Connect command provides users with CLI access to some resource types from any UNIX terminal.